Happy Families (1985 TV series): Reunion

-The final episode reunites all of the family together back in Fuddlewich—the four granddaughters return by various means of transport to their childhood home, and they all encounter one sister, although none of them recognise the other.
+The final episode reunites all of the family together back in Fuddlewich—the four granddaughters return by various means of transport to their childhood home, and they all encounter one sister, although none of them recognises the other.

 Joyce returns by train, and has a brief meeting with Madeleine, and they both leave the train station, neither recognising the other.
 Cassie has caught a cab from America, which is breaking down by the time it nears Fuddlewich.
 Roxanne, who has walked from her prison, is stopped by Cassie who notes that it is a coincidence that they both have double syllable Christian names (despite Roxanne stating that her name is Fuddle, the same as Cassie).

 The granddaughters return to the home of their grandparents, and are placed in the dining room, and starved until Edith is ready to see them.
 They are then brought into the billiard room, where they all conference, and Edith tells them why she has brought them back together.
 Edith reveals that she has not brought them back out of love (as Guy first thought), she hates them all deeply.
 She reveals that Harold (her husband, who died nine months before), was a pervert and "loved" his granddaughters deeply.
 Not wanting to lose her husband, Edith called social services and reported the incident, which allowed Edith to get rid of the girls.
 She also reveals the fate of their mother, who died destitute in a ditch of a broken-heart, after being hit by a car (presumably driven by Edith).